Preparing for the Transition to IPv6.

 Ready or not the transition to IPv6*, the next version of the Internet, has begun.
 More than just a bigger number, IPv6 is an entirely new internetworking framework that introduces new opportunities and new concerns.
 These opportunities and concerns will require network administrators to learn non-trivial new concepts and to apply those concepts to routers, firewalls, intrusion detection/protection devices, DHCP servers and all other IPv6 enabled devices on the network.
-OnRamp’s Full7Layer Support includes IPv6 administration up to and including the application layer.
+OnRamp’s Full7Layer Support includes IPv6 administration through all 7 layers of the OnRamp stack.

 - Document your network topology.
 For an initial period, most networks will have to run in “dual stack” mode, which means they will run IPv4 and IPv6 simultaneously.
 Good network documentation will be required to carefully plan the transition to dual stack mode and the subsequent interaction of these two protocols.
 Having a good record and understanding of what you are already doing in IPv4 is essential for deployment.